How to Choose the Right Industrial Computer for Extreme Environments

 ATEX and the Class/Division System for Hazardous Areas

 ATEX, derived from “Atmosphères Explosibles”, is the European Union’s directive ensuring equipment won’t ignite within explosive atmospheres.
 The North American equivalent is the Class/Division system – a Class I Division 2 (C1D2) rating indicates the device is safe in areas where flammable gas is normally contained but could escape in abnormal conditions.
 Verify any required safety certifications such as ATEX, C1D2/C1D1, or IECEx if the computer operates in hazardous areas.
-The differences between each of them are best illustrated by this table.
+The differences between each of them are best illustrated by this table:

 Military Standards